 The so-called recency effect refers to the impression people have of recent events and the final judgment they make based on that impression.

 Don't underestimate this phenomenon; it is actually everywhere in our lives.
 I remember during a training session, there was a colleague who had been performing poorly for a long time.
-He not only arrived late but also often forgot his tasks and frequently clashed with the leadership, which led to a low impression of him and poor ratings.
+He was not only late but also forgetful about his tasks, and he often went against the leadership, which led to a low impression of him and low scores from his superiors.

 There were also some colleagues who were diligent and responsible in their work, not only efficient but also achieving good results, earning the respect of their peers.
-However, in the last month, due to family issues, one of them had to take a 5-day leave, which later extended to 7 days, meaning he took a week off to handle that matter.
-But this last month was also the most important evaluation period, meaning that it was acceptable to perform poorly in the previous 11 months because the human resources department used the last month as a key reference.
+However, in the last month, due to family issues, one of them had to take a 5-day leave, which later turned into 7 days, meaning he took a week off to handle that matter.
+But this last month was also the most important evaluation period, meaning that it was acceptable to perform poorly in the previous 11 months because the human resources department used the last month as an important reference.

 In this situation, the employee who usually performed excellently had to return home to deal with family emergencies.
 When he came back, he was deducted 30 points for the 7 days of leave, suddenly becoming a laggard.
 Given his previous good reputation, he was not rated the worst, but that was all.